-Grade 2 sprained ankle symptoms will result in moderate to severe pain with difficulty walking.
+Grade 2 symptoms will result in moderate to severe pain with difficulty walking.
 The athlete is unlikely to be able to play on and will limp.
 Minor bruising may be evident along with swelling and stiffness in the ankle joint.
 There is likely to be some instability of the joint resulting from moderate tearing of some of the ligament fibres.

 The most common is an inversion sprain or lateral ligament sprain where the ankle turns over so the sole of the foot faces inwards, damaging the ligaments and other soft tissues on the outside of the ankle.